 ✅ Shareable links for team and client reviews

+It’s everything traditional plugin testing isn’t: fast, reliable, scalable, and built for real agency workflows.
 It goes beyond plugin testing.
 It can help agencies and developers manage the plugins on multiple client sites with ease.
-Here is how:

 Test, Then Deploy with Confidence